How to Shop for Kid-Friendly Furniture

 Heavy fabrics with a flat weave provide the most durability.
 (Here's a trick: Run your fingers over the fabric.
 The more noise it makes, the better it's made.)
-Here are several options that are easy to care for and practically stain-proof: vinyl/pleather, ultrasuede/sensuede, twill, denim, outdoor fabrics, and leather.
+Here are several options that are easy to care for and practically stain-proof: vinyl/pleather, ultrasuede/Microfiber, twill, denim, outdoor fabrics, and leather.

 To create your own kid-friendly furniture, you can add a stain-resistant finish like Scotchgard or buy washable slipcovers.
 Darker colored pieces typically wear better than lighter pieces, but white slipcovers can be bleached.